sougatamaitragit/annuity/README.md

  # Annuity Replayment Schedule

-This small guide will help user of this project / tool to download, compile, test and run annuity processing applicatiom.
+This small guide will help users of this project / tool to download, compile, test and run annuity processing application.

 # Project Technology
-This project expose a REST api to caluclate repayment schudle , annuity amount , interest and principal amount , outsytanding interest amount for annutiy loan.
+This project exposes a REST api to caluclate repayment schudle , annuity amount , interest and principal amount , outstanding prinipal amount for annutiy loan.
 This project is developed using java / spring boot 2 / swagger .

 # Download the project and readme file.
 Please use below link to download the required files